 Ans: The different accounting types are:

-- Cost accounting: This accounting type is specifically focused on the companies that have an industrial nature.
+- Cost Accounting: This accounting type is specifically focused on companies that have an industrial nature.
 This accounting takes care of the analysis of unit costs of production.
-Analysing the sales and the general production process that a company carries out.
+Analyzing the sales and the general production process that a company carries out.

 - Tax accounting: This accounting focuses on registering and preparing reports about tax returns and tax payments.

-- Management accounting: It is a bigger form of cost accounting as it records all the financial and economic information of a company.
-It makes the long term and short term finance -related decisions.
+- Management Accounting: It is a bigger form of cost accounting as it records all the financial and economic information of a company.
+It makes long-term and short-term finance-related decisions.

-Tell them about the platform with which you were the most comfortable with.
+Tell them about the platform with which you were the most comfortable.

 Ans: Account Accuracy maintenance for an organization is an important activity.
 Inaccuracy in this concept can lead to huge losses for the firm.
 Various tools and resources can reduce errors.
 One such tool is Microsoft Excel.
 It is a highly compatible tool.

-Ans: Working capital is the difference of current liabilities from current assets, that are used in day-to-day trading.
+Ans: Working capital is the difference between current liabilities from current assets, that are used in day-to-day trading.